-- A. All monies obtained from the collection of license fees, impoundment charges, penalties for delinquent licenses and lost license charges as well as proceeds from the sale of animals and all other monies and fees paid to the animal control authority or the city clerk hereunder shall be applied to the current expense fund of the city.
-(Ord.
-1274, 2002; Ord.
-981, 1991) - B. Animal relinquishment fee: - 1.
-Residents of the City of Monroe will pay all animal shelter charges to relinquish ownership of unwanted dogs or cats owned by them to any animal shelter providing that service pursuant to a contract with the City.
-Residents may deliver stray dogs or cats without payment of a fee to any animal shelter providing that service pursuant to a contract with the City. - 2.
-The owner relinquish fee shall be paid directly to the animal shelter by the person relinquishing the animal at the time of release.
+A. All monies obtained from the collection of license fees, impoundment charges, penalties for delinquent licenses and lost license charges as well as proceeds from the sale of animals and all other monies and fees paid to the animal control authority or the city clerk hereunder shall be applied to the current expense fund of the city.

+- B. Animal Relinquishment Fee. - 1.
+Residents of the city of Monroe will pay all animal shelter charges to relinquish ownership of unwanted dogs or cats owned by them to any animal shelter providing that service pursuant to a contract with the city.
+Residents may deliver stray dogs or cats without payment of a fee to any animal shelter providing that service pursuant to a contract with the city. - 2.
+The owner relinquishment fee shall be paid directly to the animal shelter by the person relinquishing the animal at the time of release.